-- ▶ A national family and medical leave insurance program.
-Modeled on successful programs in place in California and New Jersey, a national paid leave program would provide financial protection to all workers who need family or medical leave. - ▶ A family and medical leave insurance program would be funded by employee and employer contributions of two-tenths of one percent of a worker's wages less than \$1.50 per week for the average worker. - ▶ Studies show that paid leave positively affects family economic security and the health of caregivers and care recipients (including new parents and their babies).
-Paid leave also benefits employers by reducing turnover and reduces reliance on public assistance.2 - ▶ A modernized FMLA to ensure more workers have leave for more reasons.
-The FMLA can-and should-be updated by: - ▶ Lowering the employer-size threshold to cover employers with 25 or more workers.
-This would extend protections to more than 8.5 million additional people.3 - Reducing the tenure requirement and the hours-worked requirements.
-This would extend protections to part-time and recently-hired workers. - Including a broader range of caregiver relationships so workers can care for an adult child, domestic partner, grandparent, grandchild, parent-in-law or sibling. - ▶ Broadening the purposes for which leave can be taken to include domestic violence, sexual assault, stalking, school meetings, family member's medical appointments ("small necessities leave") and the death of a family member.
+- ▶ The Family And Medical Insurance Leave (FAMILY) Act, which would create a national insurance program to support workers and businesses when a new child arrives or a serious personal or family medical need arises, modeled on successful programs in California, New Jersey and Rhode Island. - ▶ A modernized FMLA to ensure more workers have leave for more reasons.
+The FMLA can and should be updated by: - ▶ Eliminating or lowering the employer-size threshold.
+If the employer-size threshold were eliminated altogether, 31.7 million additional people would have access to FMLA protections and, if it were reduced to cover employers with 15 or more workers, more than 14.7 million additional people would gain FMLA protections.
+4 - Reducing the tenure requirement and the hours-worked requirements to extend protections to part-time and recently hired workers. - Including a broader range of caregiver relationships so workers can care for an adult child, domestic partner, grandparent, grandchild, parent-in-law or sibling. - Broadening the purposes for which leave can be taken to include domestic violence, sexual assault, stalking, school meetings, family member's medical appointments ("small necessities leave") and the death of a family member.